 The sheer volume of information which is available to us is truly amazing, but perhaps our technology has surpassed our ability to effectively consume so much information.
 Researchers tend to agree that it’s not the volume of information that is the problem; it’s our inability to organize and process it all without experiencing “information overload, or what neuroscientists like to call “cognitive overload.
 In recent years, technology strategists have even compared information overload to physical obesity, dubbing it “infobesity.
 Just as our eyes are sometimes larger than our stomachs, our interest can be significantly greater than our brain capacity.

 So how can we help prevent students from becoming victims of this notion of infobesity?
-How do we help students remained focused without getting through college learning the art of “skimming”, you know, that’s when you just learn enough of what your instructor wants you to know.
-We skim the textbook, skim the information found on the internet, like the proverbial husband who always is being accused of not reading the instructions on a home project, he’ll just “skim it”, because he doesn’t need all that other stuff, until he realizes he missed something.
+How do we help students remained focused without getting through college learning the art of “skimming”, you know, that’s when you just learn enough about what your instructor wants you to know.
+We skim the textbook, skim the information found on the internet, like the proverbial husband who always is being accused of not reading the instructions on a home project, he’ll just “skim it” because he doesn’t need all that other stuff until he realizes he missed something.

 We are so easily distracted these days with Facebook, Twitter, YouTube videos, and the list goes on and on.
 Based on research pertaining to distraction and learning, it was stated that today’s students have shorter attention spans than previous years.
 This recent PEW study found that a majority of teachers (87%) agree with the assertion that “today’s digital technologies are creating a generation of short attention spans.”